tohru-murakami/Yukari_Code_2/README.md

 ## The problem this program solves

 The task is to create groups of m students from the class of n students.
-The "compatibility" between students is given as a number from 1 to MAX_COMPATIBILITY.
+The "compatibility" between students is given as a number from 1 to `MAX_COMPATIBILITY`.
 A larger number indicates a "better relationship."

 For example, the goal is to create groups that satisfy the following conditions:

-1. Each group has m or m-1 members.
+1. Each group has `m` or `m-1` members.
 2. Groups with only one girl or one boy are not allowed, except in groups of three where one can be alone.
 3. A "good group assignment" is defined as:
    - The group with the largest "minimum compatibility" within the group.